supukarmin/navigator-languages/readme.md

 # navigator-languages

-Retrieves the language information saved in window.navigator in a backwards compatible way. (retrieves an object which works like navigator.language and navigator.languages)
+Retrieves the language information saved in window.navigator in a backwards compatible way. (retrieves an array which works like `navigator.languages`)

 # Install
 ```